worldofmarcus/project-portfolio-3/README.md

 **2022-08-21**
 * Bug: When printing the table in the sort function the content wasn't written in uppercase.
 This was an easy fix with a map/lambda function.

+**2022-08-23**
+* Bug: On the edit and remove function the application crasches if the user inputs a negative number.
+This was fixed by adding a negative integer check in the validate max rows function.

 ### Unfixed Bugs

 **2022-08-23**